jgehrcke/goeffel/README.md

 ## `goeffel`: data acquisition

 Invoke Goeffel with the `--pid <pid>` argument if the process ID of the target process is known.
-In this mode `goeffel` stops measurement and terminates itself once the process with the given ID goes away.
+In this mode, `goeffel` stops the measurement and terminates itself once the process with the given ID goes away.
 Example:

 ```text
 $ goeffel --pid 29019